ben-manes/gradle-versions-plugin/README.md

   versions](#filtering-unstable-versions)).
-- `!satisfiesDeclaredBound` rejects a candidate outside a `strictly` or `reject` bound the build declares, or outside the version a consumed platform requires (see [Respecting declared bounds](#respecting-declared-bounds)).
+- `!satisfiesDeclaredBound` rejects a candidate outside a `strictly` or `reject` bound the build declares, or outside the version a consumed platform states (see [Respecting declared bounds](#respecting-declared-bounds)).

 Each piece stands alone: drop any line whose behavior the build does not